PublicSoftTools

 What does “buy one get one 50% off” mean in effective discount terms?

-BOGO 50% off on two identical items gives you a combined 25% discount.
-You pay full price for one and half price for the second: (1 + 0.5) / 2 = 0.75, meaning 25% off the average unit price.
+BOGO 50% off on two identical items gives a combined 25% effective discount.
+You pay full price for one and half price for the second: total paid = 1.5 units of price, divided across 2 items = 75% of the per-unit price per item, meaning a 25% effective discount per unit.

 Calculate Discounts Instantly